Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

-The only thing I knew for sure was that I could go to a photography school, like Brooks or Daytona Beach Community College.
+The only thing I knew for sure was that I could go to a photography school, like Brooks or Daytona State College.
 Both had excellent reputations.
-I was certain that attending a photography school is what I'd do after high school.
+I was certain that attending a photography school is what I’d do after high school.

 I hung up my cameras and never touched them for a couple of decades.